-So there's the one cap on one side of it, S1.
-And then there's-- whatever the other piece on the other side of it-- S2.
+So there's the one cap on one side of it, S_1.
+And then there's-- whatever the other piece on the other side of it is, S_2.
 OK.
 And so what we're going to do is we're going to think about, what is this line integral?
 OK.
 So this is our curve C here on the sphere.

 So the integral over C of G dot dr. So this is what the problem suggests we think about.
-So this is a line integral of a field dot dr over the boundary of two surfaces.
+So this is a line integral of a field dot dr over the boundary of a surface.
+Well, actually, it's the boundary of two surfaces.
 Right?
-C is the boundary of S1, and C-- if we orient it the other way-- is the boundary of S2, when we orient them both outwards.
+C is the boundary of S1, and C-- if we orient it the other way-- is the boundary of S_2, when we orient them both outwards.
 OK, so what is this?